Cray-HPE/csm/fix/after-sysmgmt-manifest/livecd-cutover.md

 # LiveCD cutover over to Kubernetes Workaround
 This is a manual workaround migrate resolv.conf from liveCD to Unbound in Kubernetes

-1.   check to see if cray-dhcp-kea, cray-dns-unbound,  cray-sls, cray-smd pods are healthy.
+1. Check to see if cray-dhcp-kea, cray-dns-unbound,  cray-sls, cray-smd pods are healthy.

    ```
    kubectl get pods -n services |grep -e kea -e unbound -e sls -e smd|grep -v Running|grep -v Completed